M4XPRD/frontend-project-lvl1/README.md

 ## Installation

-To run this game you need to have
+To run this game you need to have Node.js v 16.8.0 or later.

 ## Games demonstarions via asciinema: